lumidee007/travel-planner/README.md

 # Travel Weather Application
 This application allows user to enter a city (destination) and the date (travel date).
 This will connect to 3 different APIs then display the weather condition and image of the location.
 If the trip is within a week, you will get the current weather forecast.
 If the trip is in the future, you will get a predicted forecast.

+## Using the application on your local system
+- clone the repo using git clone https://github.com/lumidee007/travel-planner.git
+- run npm install
+- run run start for the production build
+-  visit http://localhost:1922/ to access the application.

 # APIS used for the project
 - Geonames